Unexpected Lolita Locations - Identifying the Black Hills Cafe and the Badlands of South Dakota

-Go to Table of Contents of the analysis (which has also a statement on purpose and manner of analysis and a disclaimer as to caveat emptor and my knowing anything authoritatively, which I do not, but I do try to not know earnestly, with some discretion, and considerable thought).
+Go to TOC for this film ( (which has also a statement on purpose and manner of analysis and a disclaimer as to caveat emptor and my knowing anything authoritatively, which I do not, but I do try to not know earnestly, with some discretion, and considerable thought).

-This post continues from Lolita Green Screen Location Shots 271-285 – Guess What, When They're on Their Way to the Enchanted Hunters Hotel They're in South Dakota.
+This post continues from Lolita rear screen projection Location Shots 271-285 – Guess What, When They're on Their Way to the Enchanted Hunters Hotel in the White Mountains, They're in the Black Hills of South Dakota

-Because finally I had a moment of lucidity and it hit me that there is nothing really like these formations in the Painted Desert, not on this scale, and the road that Humbert and Lolita drive in the green screens is not at all like the road that takes one through the Painted Desert.
+Because finally I had a moment of lucidity and it hit me that there is nothing really like these formations in the Painted Desert, not on this scale, and the road that Humbert and Lolita drive in the is not at all like the road that takes one through the Painted Desert.
 This twisty-turny highway is not there.

 These are the Badlands of South Dakota.

 Above is shot 427 from Lolita.
 Below is a Google maps screengrab of the Badlands.